hannesdatta/course-odcm/content/_index.md

     - Data Preparation using Python and R
 - A high level of commitment, both in terms of time and effort, is expected

-## Enrollment
+## Enrollment and Obtaining Course Credits

-The course will be taught in the Marketing Analytics Program at Tilburg University.
+The course (3 ECTS) will be taught in the Marketing Analytics Program at Tilburg University.
 Please check Osiris for the specifics, or [contact the instructor](mailto:h.datta@tilburguniversity.edu).

 ## License